InfamousMusicify/FamousBros-Faithful-Venom/README.md

 to use the textures for a project like this, so I did use a few and added credit and Vattic's license.

 This project is now a stripped down addon to Antvenom or mullak99's (or any vanilla 32x pack really) Resource packs.
-It adds Skits UI / Dark UI, Antvenoms grass color grading, select alpha sounds for nostalgia, custon nylium sides,
+It adds Skits UI / Dark UI, Antvenoms grass color grading, select alpha sounds for nostalgia, custon nylium sides, and a few custom textures.

 __Note:
 All Versions before and including `FB-FV_x32_1.18_R4` contain a full texture set and are not recomended due to copywrite/credit issues.